 • cynical assessments.

-• artificial extension of breaks in work, being late, leaving work ahead of time;
+• artificial extension of work breaks, tardiness, leaving work early;

-• an emphasis on the material aspect with a simultaneous dissatisfaction with work.
+• emphasis on the material aspect with simultaneous dissatisfaction with work.

 d) Increasing requirements:

-• loss of a life ideal, concentration on one's own needs;
+• loss of life ideal, concentration on one’s own needs;

 • envy.